OceanEcoWatch/PlasticDetectionService/docs/self_reflection_se35_software_modeling_and_design_patterns.md

 ### Architectural Style and Patterns

 It is essential that we can extend/change our system to changing requirements.
 We want to be able to add more features/services when needed.
 For example we want to add different prediciton models.
 Our architectural design needs to make it possible to switch out models with ease.Because of that, we've chosen a service-oriented architecture for Ocean Eco Watch.
 This allows us easily scale the services and add new features/services in the future.
 The services are containerized and deployed on AWS/Runpod as serverless containers.
 All services are easy to deploy with a CI/CD pipeline.
 The services read and write to the same database, therefore this is a service-based architecture and not a microservices architecture.
 In the future we might consider moving to a microservices architecture if the services grow too large, this wasn't necessary for the current requirements.

+## Self Assessment

+I've implemented design principles, multiple design patterns and a advanced architectural pattern for a complex/real-world project.
+The implementation of the principles and patterns was done based on the quality attributes most important to the stage our project is in.Therefore I self-assess myself to be at level 2-3.